tberriel/FeatSplat/README.md

   Flag to skip rendering stage.
   #### --skip_metrics
   Flag to skip metrics calculation stage.
+  #### --skip_comp_metrics
+  Flag to skip computational metrics calculation stage.
+  #### --test_midway
+  Flag to perform evaluation during training.
+If set, evaluation on the validation set will be performed at the default values of flag --test_iterations from train.py.
   #### --output_path
-  Directory to put renderings and results in, ```./eval``` by default, set to pre-trained model location if evaluating them.
+  Directory to put renderings and results in, ```./data/working/eval``` by default, set to pre-trained model location if evaluating them.
+  #### --train_iterations
+  Maximum number of steps to optimize the model.
+Default = 30_000.
+  #### --n_latents
+  Size of Gaussians' feature vectors.
+Default = 32 .
+This value, should be equal to the value of N_CHANNELS in featsplat/submodules/diff-feat-gaussian-rasterization/ config.h .
+  #### --h_layers
+  Number of hidden layer of the output MLP.
+Default = 0
+  #### --n_neurons
+  Number of neurons on the output MLP neurons.
+Default = 64.
+  #### --n_classes
+  Number of classes to perform closed-vocabulary semantic segmentation.
+Default = 0.
+  #### --lambda_sem
+  Weight of the Semantic Cross-Entropy Loss.
+Default is 0.001.
+If --n_classes = 0, this flag is ignored.
+  #### --pembedding
+  Add this flag to concatenate the pixel embedding to the feature vectors before the MLP.
+  #### --cam_pos
+  Add this flag to concatenate the camera position embedding to the feature vectors before the MLP.
+  #### --cam_rot
+  Add this flag to concatenate the camera rotation encoded as Euler angles to the feature vectors before the MLP.
+  #### --gs
+  Add this flag to train a basic 3D Gaussian Splatting model.
+If set the follwing flags will be ignored: n_latents, h_layers, n_neurons, pembedding, cam_pos, cam_rot, n_classes, lambda_sem . **Do not add this flag to train a Feature Splatting model**.
+  #### --data_device
+  Specifies where to put the source image data, ```cuda``` by default, recommended to use ```cpu``` if training on large/high-resolution dataset, will reduce VRAM consumption, but slightly slow down training.
+  #### --sh_degree
+  Order of spherical harmonics to be used (if --gaussian_splatting is set, --sh_degree should not be larger than 3).
+Default = 3 if --gs set, else 0.

   #### --mipnerf360 / -m360
-  Path to MipNeRF360 source datasets, required if training or rendering.
+  Path to MipNeRF360 source datasets.
+If not set, the dataset will not be optimized.
   #### --tanksandtemples / -tat
-  Path to Tanks&Temples source datasets, required if training or rendering.
+  Path to Tanks&Temples source datasets.
+If not set, the dataset will not be optimized.
   #### --deepblending / -db
-  Path to Deep Blending source datasets, required if training or rendering.
+  Path to Deep Blending source datasets.
+If not set, the dataset will not be optimized.
+  #### --scannetpp / -s
+  Path to ScanNet++ source datasets.
+If not set, the dataset will not be optimized.

+  #### --mipnerf360_outdoor_scenes
+  List of outdoor scenes from MipNeRF360 to optimize.
+Default = [bicycle, flowers, garden, stump, treehill].
+  #### --mipnerf360_indoor_scenes
+  List of indoor scenes from MipNeRF360 to optimize.
+Default = [room, counter, kitchen, bonsai].
+  #### --tanks_and_temples_scenes
+  List of scenes from Tank \& Temples to optimize.
+Default = [truck, train].
+  #### --
+  List of scenes from Deep Blending to optimize.
+Default = [drjohnson, playroom].
+  #### --scannetpp_scenes
+  List of scenes from ScanNet++ to opTimize.
+Default = [0a5c013435, f07340dfea, 7bc286c1b6, d2f44bf242, 85251de7d1, 0e75f3c4d9, 98fe276aa8, 7e7cd69a59, f3685d06a9, 21d970d8de, 8b5caf3398, ada5304e41, 4c5c60fa76, ebc200e928, a5114ca13d, 5942004064, 1ada7a0617,f6659a3107, 1a130d092a, 80ffca8a48, 08bbbdcc3d]

 </details>
 <br>

 ## Interactive Viewers
-This repository is compatible with [3D Gaussian Splatting](https://github.com/graphdeco-inria/gaussian-splatting?tab=readme-ov-file) remote application developed using the [SIBR](https://sibr.gitlabpages.inria.fr/) framework.
+This repository is compatible with [3D Gaussian Splatting](https://github.com/graphdeco-inria/gaussian-splatting?tab=readme-ov-file) Network Viewer remote application developed using the [SIBR](https://sibr.gitlabpages.inria.fr/) framework.
+Currently it is not comaptible with Real-Time Viewer.

 ### Hardware Requirements
 - OpenGL 4.5-ready GPU and drivers (or latest MESA software)